cnizzardini/cakephp-swagger-bake/README.md

   - App\Model\Entity class (for schemas only)
   - App\Controller class
   - Must be a valid route
+- Entity Attributes:
-  - Entity attributes must not be marked as hidden to be included (for schemas only)
+  - Hidden attributes will not be visible
+  - Primary Keys will be set to read only by default.
+  - DateTime fields named `created`, and `modified` will are automatically set to read only per Cake convention.
 - SwaggerBake has been developed for application/json and has not been tested with application/xml.

 ## Supported Versions